About this listing

 Queen-size bed sleeps two.
 Additional guests can be accommodated with comfy REI air mattresses (one queen and one single).
 There are also two sofas you can easily doze off to dreamland on, while watching Sleepless In Seattle, which of course I saved on the DVR for you.

-The studio is not suited for children under 12 because of all the fancy schmancy doodads that make this place pop (snapping my fingers).
+The studio is not suited for children under 10 because of all the fancy schmancy doodads that make this place pop.

-- I do not have a deposit or cleaning fees.
-So please keep the place tidy, thanks!
+- I do not have a deposit or cleaning fees (sweet!), so please keep the place tidy.
+Thanks!